TKliche/p2-riscv-micropython/ports/riscv-p2/README.txt

 As noted in the CSR section above, UART I/O and some other functions are performed by vectoring through a jump table at `$808`.
 The entries in this should be P2 jump instructions.
+CSR writes expect values in `pb`; CSR reads return values in `pb`.
+Registers `pb` and `ptrb` are available for use in the subroutines; all other COG memory should be preserved.

 There are also two hooks called at startup.
 The initial startup code jumps to `$800`, which is a jump instruction to the main startup code.